 Boeing is at it again.
-Last year in June I wrote about a system Boeing patented for charging drones midair.
-This time they have patented a revolutionary way to transport regular 40 feet shipping containers via airplane.
+Last year in June, I wrote about a system Boeing patented for charging drones midair.
+This time they have patented a revolutionary way to transport regular 40 feet shipping containers via aeroplane.
 Yes, you have read that right: regular shipping containers.
-Containers used to be shipped by, well, ship and it would take days or weeks for your containers to arrive at the end destination.
+Containers used to be shipped by, well, ship, and it would take days or weeks for your containers to arrive at the end destination.
 No longer.
 Boeing intends to shorten that lead time to hours.
 Ship regular containers via Air Freight.
 But how?

-Lowell Campbell, one of the filers of the patent, has commented on the market this type of plane is for:
+Lowell Campbell, one of the filers of the patent, has commented on the market for which this type of plane is developed:

 The market is people who pay expedited shipping, no matter the weight of the object they are shipping, they are just in a hurry.
 The airplane owners will charge the freight forwarder per pound which will encourage using lightweight containers.
 But the airplane itself does not care if the weight is containers or the stuff inside the containers.
 If you are concerned about weight, you are going to wait for a ship to carry your load.
 If you are in a hurry, and nothing else matters, put your stuff in this airplane.